AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 4. Security
 -----------

 - **Port Range Configuration on Egress FQDN** allows you to configure TCP/UDP port range for non HTTP/HTTPS ports in a single policy and simplifies the configurations.
 The maximum port range span is 100 per policy.
+Configure multiple rules to support larger port range.
 To configure, go to Security -> Egress Control.

 5. Operations